 "What?"
 He looked in her direction and sniffled.

 "What happened?
 What did she do?"
 She rested her hand on his shoulder and let her eyes scan his face.
-"Did she hit you?"
-She let her hand ghost over his cheek.
+"Did she hit you again?"
+She touched his cheek.

 "She hates me."
 Ichabod pulled his overcoat tighter around him and crossed to the cluster of trees that stood on the side of the road.
-"She hates me enough to hit me…" He let tears run down his cheeks.
 The fluttering in his stomach had intensified considerably and he felt like he was going to be sick.

 "No." He leaned on a tree and closed his eyes.
 "It wouldn't have made a difference."
 He sniffled and wiped his eyes.
 Despite his best efforts, the urge to cry was starting to overwhelm him.